Sarah Haskins (comedian): Career

 In October 2007, she relocated to Los Angeles, where she currently resides.
 She worked as a full-time writer for Current TV and a regular contributor to the weekly series InfoMania on Current, a network co-founded by former Vice President Al Gore.
 Haskins wrote and starred in the InfoMania segment "Target Women" in which she commented on products, advertising, and media aimed at women.
 Segment topics have included: wedding shows, jewelry, cleaning supplies, Sarah Palin and the "lady vote", Twilight, cars and The View.
 The show’s first episode, "Target Women: Yogurt", was an online hit.

 Her comedy led to interviews with The Rumpus, Mother Jones, Jezebel, and The Paper Machete.
 Utne Reader named her one of "50 Visionaries Who Are Changing The World".

 In January 2010, Haskins parted ways with Current TV, leaving her central role in the Target Women segment behind.
-After InfoMania, Haskins and Emily Halpern co-wrote the short film DILF.
-Haskins also co-starred in the short films The Cat Whisperer and How To Be Sexy.

 Despite positive reviews by critics, Haskins' sitcom project Trophy Wife aired for one season on ABC before being canceled.
 Haskins and Emily Halpern co-wrote the 2019 film Booksmart.